Communal Blue permits are now available.

 Scratch and Display one day parking permits are available for UWS divisions, units, colleges and schools to purchase.
 Requests must be submitted online by completing the Scratch and Display Parking Permit Order Form.

 Payment of Scratch and Display one day parking permits can only be made by journal transfer, which is processed by UWS Parking at the end of each month.

 A Scratch and Display one day permit lets you park in yellow bays at all campuses.
 The exception to this is Parramatta South campus where a Scratch and Display one day permit lets you park in a blue bay.

 Note: There are no yellow bays on Parramatta South campus.
-For further information on parking at Parramatta please refer to the Parramatta & Westmead information page.
+For further information on parking at Parramatta please refer to the Parking at Parramatta page.

 Restricted Orange permits are available for students and staff who park on campus outside of the peak hours (peak hours are from 5:30am to 5:30pm).
 The Restricted Orange permit lets the permit holder park in yellow, blue and red bays outside of peak hours.

 A Restricted Orange permit does not allow the holder to park on any University campus during peak hours.
 Fines apply for parking with a Restricted Orange permit during peak hours.

 Buying and displaying a valid Communal Blue parking permit lets you park in a blue or yellow parking bay on any campus.
 Blue parking bays are usually closer to buildings than yellow bays.

 Only a limited number of Communal Blue parking permits are offered.
 The UWS Parking team monitor the number of Communal Blue permits issued and will stop issuing them once we are at capacity.

 Buying and displaying a valid Dedicated Red parking permit lets you park in the numbered red bay assigned to you on your nominated campus as well as any blue or yellow parking bay on any UWS campus.
 You cannot park in red bays that have not been assigned to you.